MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/unreal-release-notes.md

 ## 2.3.2
 Updated the following libraries:
-- Update the Multiplayer SDK C++ library to version 1.6.5 for both Windows and GDK.
+- Updated the Multiplayer SDK C++ library to version 1.6.5 for both Windows and GDK.
-- Update the Party SDK C++ library to version 1.8.9 for both Windows and GDK.
+- Updated the Party SDK C++ library to version 1.8.9 for both Windows and GDK.

 ## 2.3.1
 - Supported UE5.3 and previous UE versions (UE4.27+, UE5.0, UE5.1, and UE5.2.
 Refer to [QuickStart: Which versions of Unreal Engine are supported](party-unreal-engine-oss-overview.md#which-versions-of-unreal-engine-are-supported)).